 This project aims to create sustainable employment for the rural youth through active engagement in agribusiness for wealth creation and poverty reduction.
-More specifically, it will build entrepreneurship capacity for youth about 150 youth agribusiness groups in cereal, dairy and fishery value chains in the Kilifi and Nakuru counties of Kenya.
+More specifically, it will build entrepreneurship capacity for about 150 youth agribusiness groups in cereal, dairy and fishery value chains in the Kilifi and Nakuru counties of Kenya.

 Agriculture is the backbone of Kenya’s economy, which presents a huge opportunity for employment creation to absorb the youth and improve their livelihoods.
 Focusing on youth is vital: UNDP’s Kenya Youth Employment Challenge 2013 report reveals that 64% of unemployed Kenyans are youth, with unemployment rates much higher (30% for those aged 20 to 24 years and 20% for those aged 25 to 29 years) than the national average of 10%.
 These youths offer a dynamic work force that is innovative, with a high uptake of technological know-how and the ability to take on significant levels of risk.

 The project is launched after winning a grant from the International Fund for Agricultural Development (IFAD).
 It is implemented and co-funded by CTA and the Kenya based USTADI Foundation.